 In young men, psychological factors tend to cause ED.
-Anxiety and traumatic sexual experiences put further strain on men by adding uneasiness regarding sex.
+Anxiety/performance anxiety and traumatic sexual experiences put further strain on men by adding uneasiness regarding sex.

 This creates a vicious cycle whereby more stress is added at every “failure”.
 The additional stress then contributes to the accumulation of anxiety, making the next "failure" more likely.

 Acknowledging the problem and actively looking for a solution is crucial for young men.

 In older men, ED is usually caused by physical factors.
 ED can indicate significant health risks, such as cardiovascular problems (i.e. heart and blood circulation conditions, such as high blood pressure or high cholesterol).

 Treatment for ED and its causes is essential: it is very easy for symptoms to reinforce and worsen underlying causes.
 Whether suffering from low self-esteem or relationship issues, consequences of untreated ED can be very damaging to a man's life.